Welcome to today's edition of the Rush 24-7 podcast.

 They can't be honest about what they want to do.

-Uh and they've unmasked themselves this past year in their arrogance and conceit with their supermajority in the Senate.
+And they've unmasked themselves this past year in their arrogance and conceit with their supermajority in the Senate.

-Uh and the the country has finally been able to see what happens when unchecked liberalism rolls on down the highway.
+And the country has finally been able to see what happens when unchecked liberalism rolls on down the highway.

-How does this president handle the crisis?
+How does this president handle a crisis?

-Or rather, he risks heading into a wilderness where it would uh accomplish next to none of its ambitious goals, which would be a godsend.
+In short, Barack Obama faces a moment where his presidency just might collapse, or rather risks heading into a wilderness where it would accomplish next to none of its ambitious goals, which would be a godsend, if that actually happens.

 Listen to this.

-I'm I've got a huge black line through uh the page here of the printer's got a problem, so I have to pause to figure out what a word here is.
+The printer's got a problem, so I have to pause to figure out what a word here is.

 We're trying to get it fixed, so bear with me.

-Um, for advancing reform to fruition.
+For advancing reform to fruition.

-I think we had a chance to stop this beforehand because these people all knew they were governing against the will of the people.
+Really, as I said earlier, I think we had a chance to stop this beforehand because these people all knew they were governing against the will of the people.

 They all knew that's what they were doing.

-Uh but the the anger, the seething rage of the American people is understood by the left.
+But the anger, the seething rage of the American people is understood by the left.

-And of course, the answer is well, they're just too stupid.
+And of course, the answer is, well, they're just too stupid.

-Uh, in fact, let's see.
+In fact, let's see.

-She said, People think you must say at the end of the day that this is not who I was in 2008.
+She said, people think you must say at the end of the day that this is not who I was in 2008.

-Uh these ideas, uh, these deals with Nebraska with Florida, she means 2009, I believe, and this is what Obama said.
+These ideas, these deals with Nebraska, with Florida, 2009, I believe.

-Um so let's just clarify.
+So let's just clarify.

-Uh I didn't make a bunch of deals.
+I didn't make a bunch of deals.

-There is a legislative process that is taking place in Congress, and I am happy to own up to the fact that I have not changed Congress and how it operates the way uh I would have liked.
+And I am happy to own up to the fact that I have not changed Congress and how it operates the way I would have liked.

 So that's point number one.